tylergneill/skrutable/manual.md

 "rāmaḥ" == 'r' + 'ā' + chr(0x0101) + 'm' + 'a' + 'ḥ' chr(0x1e25)
 ~~~

-Default behavior favors precomposed characters in IAST and certain, somewhat arbitrary choices for other schemes, as well; see and control details in `scheme_maps.py`.
+That is, Skrutable currently favors precomposed characters for IAST, and it has similar default behaviors for the occasional scheme-internal option, as well (e.g., 'Ri', 'RRi', and 'R^i' for 'ṛ' in ITRANS).
+See and control details in `scheme_maps.py`.

 # Sandhi and Compound Segmentation

-For automated sandhi and compound segmentation, which is a much, much harder problem but whose results can still comfortable be represented in plain-text, Skrutable defers to the Hellwig-Nehrdich pre-trained neural-network tool, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp), which produces good, usable results.
+For automated sandhi and compound segmentation — which is a much, much harder problem to solve, but whose output can still be comfortably represented in readable plain-text and so which lends itself to inclusion in such a text-processing toolkit as this — Skrutable defers to the Hellwig-Nehrdich pre-trained neural-network tool, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp), which produces good, usable results (examples: [here](https://github.com/tylergneill/pramana-nlp/tree/master/3_text_doc_and_word_segmented) and [here](https://github.com/sebastian-nehrdich/gretil-quotations)).
 (TensorFlow required)

 # Related Sanskrit Transliteration and Scansion Projects